eckozero/CLIc/README.md

 > ~~Pawn capture only works for column +1, not column -1~~

-> Pawn function will redraw the board even if you didn't move your own pawn
+> ~~Pawn function will redraw the board even if you didn't move your own pawn~~

 All in, things are shaping up nicely.
+I mean, seriously.
+I can almost _taste_ completion.
+Check is going to be a bugger though.

+In other news, I found a simpler wording for the __en passant__ rule so I *may* look to add this in at some (much) later point.